open/close all folders

 - Martin finding Bruh Man in his kitchen making a sandwich after deciding to sleep on the couch when Gina grows tired of his bad dreams.

 - In the final dream sequence, after Pam lays back on his bed, Martin reaches over and pulls a lever, causing a VERY large weight to fall and squash Pam (who lets out a scream with a comical face).

 - The episode ends with the same scene, only it's Martin who gets squashed by the weight.
 It turns out to be a dream Pam is having.

 The Hoe Down in Motown

-- After Red calls him "corny," Martin gets on the radio and launches into an insulting, vulgar speech about Red, with the more inappropriate words bleeped out.
-All the while Red starts laughing hysterically.
+- After Red calls him "corny," Martin gets on the radio and launches into a highly insulting, vulgar speech about Red, with the more inappropriate words bleeped out.
+All the while Red laughs hysterically.

 - After Red fires him, Martin grabs a trashcan and tries to chuck it through the studio window while telling "RADIO!"
 The trashcan just hits the window and falls to the floor.
 When asked why he did that, Martin replies, "It looked fly when Spike did it in the movie."

 Season 3 (1994-1995)